vbfelix/relper/README.md

 ### tbl_two_num

-The goal of **tbl_two_num** is to create a summary table comparing on or more numerical variables between two groups.
+The goal of **tbl_two_num** is to create a summary table comparing one or more numerical variables between two groups.

 ``` r